validmind/validmind-library/README.md

 - Interested in connecting with fellow AI model risk practitioners?
 Join our [Community Slack](https://docs.validmind.ai/about/contributing/join-community.html)!

-- For more information about ValidMind's open source tests and Jupyter notebooks, read the [Library docs](https://docs.validmind.ai/developer/get-started-developer-framework.html).
+- For more information about ValidMind's open-source tests and Jupyter Notebooks, read the [ValidMind Library docs](https://docs.validmind.ai/developer/get-started-validmind-library.html).

 ## Getting started